Client: Bill Haigh, GIS Manager at Gippsland Water

 Ability to understand water authority business practices

-Ishara Kotiah was responsible for managing the project.
+Ishara Kotiah was responsible for design of the data model and development of the product.

 - ArcPad Developer’s Kit